-In 2008 and so far in 2009, the residential mortgage market in the United States has experienced a variety of difficulties and changed economic conditions, including defaults, credit losses and liquidity concerns.
-Certain commercial banks, investment banks and insurance companies have announced extensive losses from exposure to the residential mortgage market.
-These losses have reduced financial industry capital, leading to reduced liquidity for some institutions.
+In 2008 and 2009, the residential mortgage market in the United States experienced a variety of unprecedented difficulties and changed economic conditions, including defaults, credit losses and liquidity concerns.
+Many of these conditions are expected to continue in 2010.
+Certain commercial banks, investment banks and insurance companies announced extensive losses from exposure to the residential mortgage market.
+These losses reduced financial industry capital, leading to reduced liquidity for some institutions.
 These factors have impacted investor perception of the risk associated with real estate related assets, including agency securities and other high-quality RMBS assets.
 As a result, values for RMBS assets, including some agency securities and other AAA-rated RMBS assets, have experienced a certain amount of volatility.
 Further increased volatility and deterioration in the broader residential mortgage and RMBS markets may adversely affect the performance and market value of our agency securities.